-16 Social Media Tips and Tricks for Chambers
+16 Social Media Tips and Tricks for Chambers to Use in 2020

 With the rise of communications technology, social media has become an integral part of our lives and a valuable resource that chambers of commerce can tap into to engage with their members as well as increase membership.
 However, finding time to implement an effective social media strategy can be a challenge for chambers.
 Even more challenging can be knowing what content your audience will find engaging.
 So, that’s why I’ve come up with 16 tips and tricks on how chambers can use social media efficiently and effectively.

 Think about it this way, membership engagement is important to you, so it would stand to reason that your engagement is important to them.
 Like their posts, share their posts, comment, answer questions, doing all of this will make your members feel like you’re interested in what they have to say and what they’re doing.
 This will build a real sense of community between you and your members that will encourage their engagement.